Resolution Processes for Sexual Misconduct Allegations

 - Whether available information reveals a pattern of perpetration at a given location or by a particular group;

-- Fairness considerations for both the Reporting Individual and the Accused;
+- Fairness considerations for both the Complainant and the Respondent;

 - Any other available and relevant information.